PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 20:02:18
+Last updated: 2024-04-02 20:02:52
-Random Quote: Mountains cannot be surmounted except by winding paths. - Johann Wolfgang von Goethe
+Random Quote: Time is the wisest counsellor of all. - Pericles